bjlkeng/bjlkeng.github.io/source/posts/iterative-summarization-using-llms.rst

 .. title: Iterative Summarization using LLMs
 .. slug: iterative-summarization-using-llms
 .. date: 2024-06-02 20:21:43 UTC-04:00
-.. tags: LLM, summarization, fixed point, OpenAI, mathjax
+.. tags: LLM, summarization, fixed point, OpenAI, blog, mathjax
 .. category:
 .. link:
 .. description: A short post on showing what happens if you keep summarizing a piece of text.
 .. type: text

-After being busy for the first part of this year, I finally have a bit of time to work on this blog.
-After a lot of thinking about how to best fit working on this blog into my schedule, I've decided to *attempt* to write shorter posts.
+After being busy for the first part of the year, I finally have a bit of time to work on this blog.
+After a lot of thinking about how to best fit it into my schedule, I've decided to *attempt* to write shorter posts.
 Although I do get a lot of satisfaction writing long posts, it's not practical because of the time commitment.
-Better to break it up into smaller parts to be able to jump around instead of being "stuck" writing one long post that I never finish.
-This also allows me to experiment with smaller scoped topics, which hopefully will keep more more motivated to post.
+Better to break it up into smaller parts to be able to "ship" often rather than perfect each post.
+This also allows me to experiment with smaller scoped topics, which hopefully will keep more more motivated as well.
 Speaking of which...

-This post is about answering a random thought I had the other day: what would happen if I kept passing an LLM's output back to itself (sort of similar to agents talking to each other)?
+This post is about answering a random thought I had the other day: what would happen if I kept passing an LLM's output back to itself?
 I ran a few experiments of trying to get the LLM to iteratively summarize or rephrase a piece of text and the results are...  pretty much what you would expect.
 But if you don't know what to expect, then read on and find out what happened!

 ..
 TEASER_END